-- Deliver a 4,000 sqm multipurpose community hub close to the town centre (as identified in the draft Master Plan) to cater to the residents of the Precinct.
-This could be delivered as part of a mixed-use development - Design recommendations for the community hub include: - Co-located spaces including a library, community spaces, function centre, cultural spaces, youth and senior spaces, and subsidised spaces - Provide spaces that make everyone feel welcome regardless of their age, gender, ability and cultural background - Prominent visibility and easy access from ground - Well-connected visually and physically to the light rail stop and the town centre with good way-finding and signage - Flexible and multi-purpose design - Have indoor outdoor spaces - Universally accessible - Affordable spaces for the community to hire - Provide modern amenities such as wi-fi, audio video equipment and integration with Council's digital applications, and - Have easy to book/ hire systems that are accessible to people from diverse linguistic backgrounds.
+• Deliver the identified 4,300 sqm multipurpose community hub close to the town centre to cater to the future residents of the Precinct.
+This can be delivered as part of a mixed-use development

+- Design recommendations for the community hub include: - Co-located spaces including a library, community spaces, function centre, cultural spaces, youth and senior spaces, and subsidised spaces - Provide spaces that make everyone feel welcome regardless of their age, gender, ability and cultural background - Prominent visibility and easy access from ground floor - Well-connected visually and physically to the light rail stop and the town centre with good way-finding and signage - Flexible and multi-purpose design - Have indoor outdoor spaces - Universally accessible - Affordable spaces for the community to hire - Provide modern amenities such as wi-fi, audio video equipment and integration with Council's digital applications - Have easy to book/ hire systems that are accessible to people from diverse linguistic backgrounds - The community hub should also meet certain criteria in alignment with Council's Community Infrastructure Strategy's Principles for the delivery of community infrastructure (Section 1 pg.
+63-65).
+The proposed community hub should be delivered over no more than three floors starting from ground level, include street frontage and high visibility, achieve high solar access and natural ventilation, adjacent public open space, and not be located near any incompatible uses (e.g. pub, gambling venues).